How to submit a planning application, including works to trees

 What do I need to submit?

 Information on what to submit can be found on the Standard requirements for all applications web page.
-Please also consult the Validation Checklists - these can be found on the Downloadable Forms and Checklists web page for each application type.
-It is important to note that the Validation Checklists list the documents required to accompany planning applications before they are validated.
-If you do not send all the required information we need, your application will be deemed invalid.
+Please also consult the Validation Checklists - these can be found on the Forms and Checklists web page for each application type.

-We encourage developers/applicants to seek pre-application advice with officers to identify any potential issues prior to formal submission.
-View further information on the provision of pre-application advice.
+We encourage developers/applicants to seek pre-application advice to identify any potential issues prior to formal submission.

 Prior to making a major planning application (>10 dwellings / 1,000m2 floor space) you are encouraged to use the ‘Development Team’ pre-application approach (Please contact Development Management on 01225 394041), who will provide advance guidance on the range of supporting documents required to accompany your planning application.

-Tips to ensure the smooth processing of your online application
+Tips to ensure the smooth processing of your application

 - Attach all drawings as PDF (Portable Document Format) files